From Clinic to Community: Women’s Health Through a Global Lens Cambodian Study Tour

 Inclusions: Breakfast & Lunch, Evening drinks & snacks during the sunset cruise.

-9am: Killing Field’ of Choeung Ek.
+1pm to 4pm: Killing Fields of Choeung Ek.

 The Killing Fields became the site of mass executions, where thousands of innocent men, women, and children were killed.
 It is believed that around 17,000 people were taken to Choeung Ek from the infamous S-21 Prison (Tuol Sleng) for execution and burial in mass graves.
 Many of these victims were accused of being enemies of the Khmer Rouge, but often, the reasons for their execution were arbitrary.

-4.45pm – Sunset Boat Cruise on the Mekong River including drinks & snacks
+4.45pm – Sunset Boat Cruise on the Mekong River

 Day 4: Thursday 23rd July 2026